richardgourley/charity-organization-event-website/README.md

 ### To Do
 - [ ] Add custom user settings to the wagtail admin dashboard
 - [ ] Add a news blog app
-- [ ] Add the search view to the menu
+- [y] Add a search events page - add to the menu
 - [ ] Add a link to the main blog page to the menu

 ## SCREENSHOTS